Cadaqués, Things to Do in Costa Brava Seaside Town

 How to get to Cadaqués

-Take the train to Figueres and then walk out of the train station to the bus station.
-Buy a bus ticket for the “Sarfa bus” to Cadaqués.
-See schedules and buy tickets here.
+Take the train to Figueres and then walk to the nearby bus station.
+From there, you can buy a “Sarfa bus” ticket that will take you directly to Cadaqués.
+You can check the schedules and purchase tickets on their website.

-You could rent a car in Perpignan or Girona and follow Google Maps or any other GPS service to reach Cadaqués.
-It takes around an hour and 15-minutes to drive from Girona and 90-minutes to drive from Perpignan.
-The buzzing city of Barcelona is around two hours of drive.
+Another option is to rent a car in either Perpignan or Girona.
+You can use Google Maps or any other GPS service to navigate the way to Cadaqués.
+It takes approximately one hour and 15 minutes to drive from Girona and about 90 minutes from Perpignan.
+If you’re coming from bustling Barcelona, it takes around two hours.

 Leave a Reply